Compact disc manufacturing: Testing

 For quality control, both the stamper and the moulded discs are tested before a production run.
 Samples of the disc (test pressings) are taken during long production runs and tested for quality consistency.
 Pressed discs are analyzed on a signal analysis machine.
 The metal stamper can also be tested on a signal analysis machine which has been specially adapted (larger diameter, more fragile, ...).

-The machine will "play" the disc or stamper and measure various physical and electrical parameters.
+The machine will scan the disc or stamper and measure various physical and electrical parameters.
 Errors can be introduced at every step of production, but the moulding process is the least subject to adjustment.
 Sources of errors are more readily identified and compensated for during mastering.
 If the errors are too severe then the stamper is rejected and a replacement installed.
 An experienced machine operator can interpret the report from the analysis system and optimise the moulding process to make a disc that meets the required Rainbow Book specification (e.g. Red Book for Audio from the Rainbow Books series).

 If no defects are found, the CD continues to printing so a label can be screen or offset printed on the top surface of the disc.
 Thereafter, discs are counted, packaged, and shipped.